oVirt/ovirt-site/source/feature/foremanintegration.html.md

 ### Detailed Description

+#### Use Cases

+In the Foreman integration feature we plan to support the following use-cases:

-**Use Cases** **'Adding installed Foreman hosts as oVirt hosts**' When adding a new host to oVirt, the administrator has to know in advance different details about the host, such as the FQDN, root password, power management options and etc. In this feature we will add a checkbox saying whether to show "external" hosts in the host dialog (external hosts are Foreman hosts, but in the future we might support other providers as well), and if so the hosts will be loaded from Foreman, and displayed in the external hosts list box.
+##### Adding installed Foreman hosts as oVirt hosts

+When adding a new host to oVirt, the administrator has to know in advance different details about the host, such as the FQDN, root password, power management options and etc. In this feature we will add a checkbox saying whether to show "external" hosts in the host dialog (external hosts are Foreman hosts, but in the future we might support other providers as well), and if so the hosts will be loaded from Foreman, and displayed in the external hosts list box.
 Once a user selects a host, it will automatically set the address as the FQDN we got from Foreman (non-changeable), and also set the name of the host to the FQDN (as a suggestion, changeable).

 See the following screenshot: